chloejones9464/whos-getting-the-next-round/README.md

 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)
+I used ChatGPT and Microsoft Copilot to help create unique imaged for my project's background.

   - Code & Text Content

   - Media